 Some patients may not be able to tolerate the medications.
 Further research is needed to understand why these patients are not being placed on therapies such as angioedema with ACEI or symptomatic bradycardia with beta blockers etc.

 For the patients that have been prescribed appropriate therapy, improvements are needed regarding the titration of medications to the maximum tolerated dose.
 This will reduce morbidity and mortality.

 New form to improve medication titration at Wollongong and Shellharbour hospitals

-Patients admitted to Wollongong and Shellharbour hospitals with a new diagnosis or exacerbation of heart failure are being booked into The Heart Failure Medical Clinic at Wollongong Hospital for review and medication titration post discharge.
+Patients admitted to Wollongong Shellharbour hospitals with a new diagnosis or exacerbation of heart failure are being booked into The Heart Failure Medical Clinic at TWH for review and medication titration post discharge.